-- 1. Encourage and participate in fair play - 2.
-Cheer in a positive manner for all participants - 3.
-Avoid negative or harsh criticism of any player or team performance - 4.
-Show respect for all players, coaches and referees - 5.
-Display good sportsmanship at all times - 6.
-Abstain from criticizing opponents - 7.
-Contribute to a positive environment where kids can play, learn and have fun
+- Encourage and participate in fair play - Cheer in a positive manner for all participants - Avoid negative or harsh criticism of any player or team performance - Show respect for all players, coaches and referees - Display good sportsmanship at all times - Abstain from criticizing opponents - Contribute to a positive environment where kids can play, learn and have fun

-I understand that I represent not only my team but AJAA.
-I will conduct myself according to the standards presented in the AJAA code of conduct.
-I understand that the coach, other players, parents and AJAA will hold me accountable for my actions and behavior.
-I acknowledge that I am held accountable to the AJAA code of conduct, that failure to abide by the AJAA code of conduct could result in disciplinary actions.
+I understand that I represent not only my team, but also Avon Youth Sports.
+I will conduct myself according to the standards presented in the AYS Code of Conduct.
+I understand that the coach, other players, parents and AYS will hold me accountable for my actions and behavior.
+I acknowledge that I am held accountable to the AYS Code of Conduct, that failure to abide by the AYS Code of Conduct could result in disciplinary actions.